 “We have to give credit to constant cost control by the carriers,” Ray Neidl, an analyst with New York-based Maxim Group LLC, said in an interview.
 “That’s very important.
 Longer term, especially if we are headed into a recession, cost control is the key and they’ve been doing a good job on that.”

 Southwest Airlines Co.
-(LUV) reported record profit and revenue on July 19 and AMR Corp.
-(AAMRQ)’s American Airlines had a profit excluding costs linked to its bankruptcy restructuring.
+(LUV:US) reported record profit and revenue on July 19 and AMR Corp.
+(AAMRQ:US)’s American Airlines had a profit excluding costs linked to its bankruptcy restructuring.
 US Airways is trying to engineer a merger with larger competitor American.

 “For this quarter and looking ahead to the third quarter, it looks like revenue trends are very strong,” said Neidl, who recommends buying Delta and US Airways and holding JetBlue.
 Analysts will be looking for airlines’ comments about demand beyond the U.S. Labor Day holiday in September, the end of the historically busy summer travel season, he said.

 Bookings this quarter indicate continued strong travel demand, Delta and JetBlue executives said on conference calls today with analysts and investors.